Date of posting: 05-03-2025

 At present, there are three types of strokes:

+Ischemic stroke: Cause: Blockage in the artery.
+Hemorrhagic stroke: cause: blood vessel rupture.
+Ministroke, or Transient Ischemic Attack (TIA): Cause: A temporary blockage in the artery.
 Learning the signs of stroke and making the necessary changes in lifestyle may help us recognize and prevent them.

 Acting F.A.S.T.
-Is The Key to Save a Person Experiencing a Stroke
+Is The Key to Save a Person Experiencing a Stroke If someone near you is experiencing a stroke, follow the instructions below:

-Incase if you notice any of these signs, it’s best to call local emergency services right away.
+T—Time: In case you notice any of these signs, it’s best to call local emergency services right away.

-According to a study published in a 2009 Source investigation, there were some differences in how stroke affects men and women.
+Stroke in Men: According to a study published in a 2009 Source investigation, there were some differences in how stroke affects men and women.

 The most common symptoms that were found in men were: